jmiko4/Run/README.md

-# Greed
+# Cycles
-Greed is a game where the player controls a greedy robot whose only goal is to collect as many gems as fast as possible.
-The play has 60 second to score 25 points.
-Each rock removes a point from the players score.
+Cycles is a game where two players ride cycles and try to cut each other off.
+Just like driving in real life.

 ---
 ## Getting Started